112RG/Ghost/README.md

   Displays an embed with statistics.

 - `status [online|idle|dnd|offline]`
-  The status you want to appear as whenever you're offline, since using Kuro will make discord think you're always online.
+  The status you want to appear as whenever you're offline, since using ghost will make discord think you're always online.

 - `tag [name] | [add|del|ren]`
   Saves the given text into a tag for later usage.
-For example `tag add kuro https://github.com/kanadeko/Kuro` would print `https://github.com/kanadeko/Kuro` every time I do `tag kuro`
+For example `tag add ghost https://github.com/kanadeko/ghost` would print `https://github.com/kanadeko/ghost` every time I do `tag ghost`

 - `tl`
   Tries to translate the last message to english.